 The biotin-streptavidin binding is one of the strongest non-covalent interactions found in nature.
 The interaction has been explored for a wide variety of methods and applications in molecular biology, biochemistry and immunology.
 Biotinylated oligos are used as probes in hybridisation (Southern, Northern, ISH, or microarrays).
 Biotin-labeling also allows isolation, separation and purification of DNA or RNA with biotin/streptavidin affinity chromatography or magnetic beads.
 Specific methods like RACE or pyrosequencing use the capacity of biotin-based purification by binding the labeled DNA of interest to streptavidin coated surfaces.

 Occurring naturally as Vitamin H (or B7), biotin can be linked to oligonucleotides in several ways. biomers.net normally uses the aminoethoxy-ethoxyethanol linker on the 5’ and the TEG linker on the 3’-end.
-But as the linker length and structure may influence the biotin/streptavidin interaction, in particular if surface-bound, Biotin-C6 and Biotin-TEG are also available as alternatives.
+But as the linker length and structure may influence the biotin/streptavidin interaction, in particular if surface-bound, Biotin-C6, Biotin-TEG and Biotin Pro are also available as alternatives.

 The dual-biotin modification adds two biotins to the 5’-end of the oligo.
 As both biotins can bind simultaneously and in a cooperative manner to two of the four binding sites on the streptavidin, an even stronger biotin/streptavidin interaction is achieved.
 Dual-biotin is used in methods that include a thermal denaturation step (e.g. PCR) with streptavidin-anchored probes or templates.
 It is commonly used in SAGE protocols (Serial Analysis of Gene Expression).

 Desthiobiotin lacks the S-atom in the biotin ring structure.
 It still binds specifically to streptavidin, but affinity is significantly decreased as compared to biotin.
 This allows purification of labeled nucleic acids and their hybrids in an exchange reaction with biotin using the biotin/streptavidin system.
 Being a very mild isolation procedure, recovery of DNA or RNA hybrids and sensitive conjugates is possible.